 Pineapple Dance Studios has been keeping the city swaying since 1979.
 It still hosts over 250 classes a week, from contemporary to modern, with a couple of wildcards too – sensual samba, anyone?
 But if hip hop is more your thing, John G’s weekly class is the most accessible, fun and stylised of the lot.
 The same routine is built on each lesson (usually for four weeks), with the idea that you’ll add your own flicks as you improve.
 Arrive early as the drop-in classes are very popular.
 And bonus points to anyone who turns up in a velour tracksuit.

 Lindy hop until your heart’s content with the lovely, lively Swing Patrol gang.
 Found at venues across town, this friendly community will welcome you with open arms – and then spin you around, swing you out and get you jiving all over the studio.
-Teachers specialise in lindy hop, but there’s also balboa, blues, collegiate shag and 1920s charleston at four different levels.
+Teachers specialise in lindy hop, but there’s also balboa and blues at different levels.
 The group rotates during each lesson, so don’t worry about bringing a partner, they’re a friendly bunch – they also host social dances and the annual London Swing Festival.

 Dance around the world without leaving Zone 1.
 Just off Oxford Street, Danceworks bills itself as an accessible place for those of all abilities, so even those with two left feet should be okay.
 There’s a packed class schedule, but their world dance range is the most impressive.
-With classes ranging from Bollywood, Latin, salsa, sevillanas, flamenco and Jamaican Dancehall, it’s the place to go if you want unique additions to your moves.
+With classes ranging from bhangra, salsa, Argentine tango, Afro Fusion, and Jamaican dancehall, it’s the place to go if you want unique additions to your moves.
 Most are also drop-in classes, so a spontaneous Saturday samba is always on the cards.

 You’ll find London’s most badass dance class at Kelechnekoff Studio in Peckham.
 The pole dance sessions here don’t just teach beginners how to spin and climb, they’re a huge body confidence boost.
 You’ll be sliding down the pole like a firefighter in no time.